-Feeding the baby.
+- Feeding the Baby.
 This one is tricky, as colicky babies tend to devour their fists and act as if they are starved.
-By the same token, they will often take the breast or bottle eagerly, at least for a few minutes, but feeding may make a colicky baby more gassy.
+By the same token, they will often take the breast or bottle eagerly, at least for a few minutes, but feeding may make a colicky baby gassier.
 If it has been less than two hours since the last feeding, and the baby fed for a normal length of time, hunger is unlikely to be the problem.

 It’s very important, no matter the type of household, that you never suggest through words or actions that their housekeeping is less than perfect.
 A simple statement such as “This grout is really stained” may be taken as a reflection on her housekeeping by an overtired young mother.
 It’s best to clean without comment.
 These observations go double if you are a mother-in-law helping out a daughter-in-law.

 Getting a baby in and out of a car can be exhausting for a new mother, so an offer to run errands will probably be welcomed.
 Buying groceries, dropping off dry cleaning, picking up prescriptions, and having the car cleaned or serviced are just some of the errands that grandparents can help with.
 Alternatively, offer to babysit while mom gets out of the house.